rhiannonmcn/Harry-Potter-Quiz/README.md

 ## Bugs Fixed

+### JSHint Validation

+There are two warnings above in respect of declaring a function inside of a loop.
+It was assured that this wouldn't be an issue as the code is correct and will cause no problems.

+The secound warning deals with the calling of a variable where JSHint expected the call of a function but saw an expression instead.
+Again not a problem to worry about as the code is correct.

 ### Silent Error

 The most difficult error that presented itself was upon completing the quiz and trying to restart it, i.e. resetting variables and clearing timers.
 However something was breaking and yet no errors were showing up in the console.
 Using console.log showed results that were expected upon the restart of the quiz, variables seemed to be clearing.
 But the timers seemed to be counting down doubly (called twice/or not being cleared and called again), same with the question number counter and the user score.
 The easy solution was to use a window.location.reload, however this took the user from the experience as it also reset the user's sound settings and caused a visual reload.

 This bug was clearly a logical error in where the code was situated and called.
-Once the code was shifted, console.log and DevTool were used to track the variable results and functions called and the correct order for the reset was soon found.
+Once the code was shifted, console.log and DevTools were used to track the variable results and functions called and the correct order for the reset was soon found.

 ![Testing the shifted code around until the right order was established](docs/readme-images/bugs-image.png)